openlayers/ol-mapbox-style/README.md

 Layers added by `apply()` will have two additional properties:

-- `mapbox-source`: The `id` of the Mapbox Style document's source that the OpenLayers layer was created from.
-Usually `apply()` creates one OpenLayers layer per Mapbox Style source, unless the layer stack has layers from different sources in between.
+- `mapbox-source`: The `id` of the Mapbox/MapLibre Style document's source that the OpenLayers layer was created from.
+Usually `apply()` creates one OpenLayers layer per Mapbox/MapLibre Style source, unless the layer stack has layers from different sources in between.
-- `mapbox-layers`: The `id`s of the Mapbox Style document's layers that are included in the OpenLayers layer.
+- `mapbox-layers`: The `id`s of the Mapbox/MapLibre Style document's layers that are included in the OpenLayers layer.

-This function sets an additional `mapbox-style` property on the OpenLayers Map or LayerGroup instance, which holds the Mapbox Style object.
+This function sets an additional `mapbox-style` property on the OpenLayers Map or LayerGroup instance, which holds the Mapbox/MapLibre Style object.

 ### Parameters